 Who was counted?

 The law required "all the inhabitants" of each Federal judicial district or territory be enumerated.
-The Instructions to Assistant Marshals explained that the the term "place of abode" used in column 3 of Schedule 1 meant the "the house or usual lodging place" and that a person "temporarily absent on journey or visit are to be counted as of the family...."
+The Instructions to Assistant Marshals explained that the term "place of abode" used in column 3 of Schedule 1 meant "the house or usual lodging place" and that a person "temporarily absent on journey or visit is to be counted as of the family...."

 Who was involved?

 - Secretaries of the Interior Jacob D. Cox (1869-70) and Columbus Delano (1870-75) had general supervision of census operations, tabulation, and reporting the results to the President and Congress.

 - Superintendent of the Census Francis Amasa Walker (1870-72) directed the compilation of population data for Ninth Census, Volume 1, The Statistics of the Population of the United States....
 (Washington: Government Printing Office, 1872) and A Compendium of the Ninth Census (Washington: Government Printing Office, 1872).